pc-magas/tcp_command/README.md

 # Simplistic Command Server

 A simple TCP Server that is able to execute pseudo-commands.
 By default Listend into localhost and port 7070 (no terminal parameter are provided yet).
 I made this kind of server in order to learn better C++.
-You can do it whatever you want with it, the code and the whole project, should be considered as a public domain work, as long as you do not claim that you make it instead of **Dimitrios Desyllas** (aka **pc_magas** or **pcmagas**).

 # Build, develop and run unit test